Methodology v1.3 - published 2026-07-02

 What the grade is

 A reproducible, evidence-backed editorial signal.
-A summary of observable browser behaviour - which trackers fire, when they fire, and whether reject is honoured.
+A summary of observable browser behaviour - what a site stores before consent, which trackers fire, when they fire, and whether reject is honoured.
 Each grade is derived from a versioned set of Findings that the scan emits.

 Why these signals matter

-The reject-state leak threshold is grounded in published regulator guidance and enforcement decisions, not in any private interpretation:
+The behaviour-based stance and the reject-state leak threshold are grounded in published regulator guidance and enforcement decisions, not in any private interpretation.
+The full corpus is published at /precedent/; representative anchors:

 - EDPB Cookie Banner Taskforce - Report of work undertaken (Report 2/2023)